munificent/game-programming-patterns/book/object-pool.markdown

 When a particle isn't in use, most of its state is irrelevant.
 Its position and velocity aren't being used.
 The only state it needs is the stuff required to tell if it's dead.
 In our example, that's the `_framesLeft` member.
-All those other bits can reused.
+All those other bits can be reused.
 Here's a revised particle:

 ^code 4